All Episodes

 I was thinking about it last night.

-Subcontinent is India for all intents and purposes.
+Subcontinent is India, for all intents and purposes.

-A question whether Bush knew his geography.
+There was a question whether Bush knew his geography.

 Remember all the criticisms of Bush and the Republic.